Email hosting with shared inbox: custom domain pricing for small teams

 The cost issue shows up quickly.

-Google Workspace starts at $7.20/user/month.
+Google Workspace starts at $7.20/user/month on monthly billing.
 A five-person team pays $36/month before adding any shared inbox software.
-Add Missive at $15/user/month and the same team is at $111/month.
-Add Front at $19/user/month and it reaches $131/month.
+Add Missive at $14/user/month on annual billing and the same team is around $106/month.
+Add Front at $25/seat/month and it reaches $161/month.

 The key question to ask: are you paying for a full productivity suite, or are you mainly paying to host email and collaborate in a few shared inboxes?